 Although the Digital Economy Act received Royal Assent on 27 April 2017, the provisions for the new Electronic Communication Code were only recently brought into force with effect from 28 December 2017.
 The new Code replaces the previous Electronic Communication Code.

-Our Scott Logan has previously blogged on the background to the Code and the key changes being introduced.
+.
 The overarching aim of the new Code is to put in place modern regulation that supports the rapid rollout of digital communications infrastructure, including 4G networks, superfast broadband and future generations of technology.
 As a reminder, the Code is a statutory framework which underpins (and can override) contractual terms agreed between landowners and operators for the installation, maintenance and use electronic communications apparatus.

 Between April and December of last year we experienced a large upsurge in the number of new agreements being put in place (and the renewal and replacement of existing agreements) between landowners and operators.